 (See also the American College of Gastroenterology's updated guidelines for the diagnosis and treatment of gastroesophageal reflux disease.)

-Gastroesophageal reflux disease (GERD) is common, occurring in 30 to 40% of adults.
-It also occurs frequently in infants, typically beginning at birth.
+Gastroesophageal reflux disease (GERD) is common, occurring in 10-20% of adults.
+It also occurs frequently in infants, typically beginning at birth (see Gastroesophageal Reflux in Infants).

 The presence of reflux implies lower esophageal sphincter (LES) incompetence, which may result from a generalized loss of intrinsic sphincter tone or from recurrent inappropriate transient relaxations (ie, unrelated to swallowing).
 Transient LES relaxations are triggered by gastric distention or subthreshold pharyngeal stimulation.